ogquetz/foryou/README.md

 # for you
 A short poem that I wrote years ago for my kids when they were little and times were tough.

 To be both read aloud and recoded with kids.

-SVG and JS and CSS.
+Uses SVG, JS, and CSS.

-Creative Commons license.
-Please have fun and share.
+Creative Commons license:
 http://creativecommons.org/licenses/by-nc-sa/4.0/

+Please share and have fun!